FloydLao/MMT-WechatConnector-Demo/README.md

 Description:
 Based on the user URL input this demo application performs the following -

-* /msg - URL verify and follower send message.
+* /msg - URL verify from wehcat and receive follower's message.
-* /followerList - Get list of followers.
+* /followerList - Get list of followers' openID.
-* /broadcast - Send Wechat openIdListBroadcastText to list of follower.
+* /broadcast - Send text broadcast to list of follower.
 * /file - Upload image.
-* /profile - Get follower profile.
+* /profile - Get follower's profile.
 * /remark - Change follower remark.

-To be able to successfully run this application, this config values must be set in /src/main/app/mule-app.properties:
+To be able to successfully run this application, this config values must be set in ./src/main/app/mule-app.properties:
     -AppID: The unique certificate of wechat official account
     -AppSecret: The key of wechat official account's certificate
     -Token: Token set by the developer on the WeChat Official Account Admin Platform